-- Park the vehicle in a safe location and secure it against rolling away. - Switch off the auxiliary heating (\rightarrow page 102). - Switch off the engine. - Open the hood (\rightarrow page 177). - Place a suitable collecting pan beneath drain hose 2. - Switch on the ignition. - Open drain screw 1 until the water/fuel mixture emerges from drain hose 2. - Close drain screw 1 as soon as around 0.2 qt (0.2 liter) of the water/fuel mixture has been collected. - After 30 seconds, the electrical fuel pump automatically stops the discharge of the water/fuel mixture. - After draining, switch off the ignition.
+- Park the vehicle in a safe location and secure it against rolling away. - Switch off the auxiliary heating (\rightarrow page 103). - Switch off the engine. - > Open the hood (\rightarrow page 185). - Place a suitable collecting pan beneath drain hose 2. - Switch on the ignition. - Open drain screw 1 until the water/fuel mixture emerges from drain hose 2.

+After 30 seconds, the electrical fuel pump automatically stops the discharge of the water/fuel mixture.

+After draining, switch off the ignition.

-- Dispose of the collected water/fuel mixture in an environmentally responsible manner, e.g. at a qualified specialist workshop. - Check that drain screw 1 has been closed.
-If the engine is running while drain screw 1 is open, you will lose fuel through drain hose 2. - Close the hood (\rightarrow page 177). - The indicator lamp does not go out after draining: drain the fuel filter again. - The indicator lamp does not go out after the second draining: consult a qualified specialist workshop.
+- Dispose of the collected water/fuel mixture in an environmentally responsible manner, e.g. at a qualified specialist workshop. - Check that drain screw () has been closed.
+If the engine is running while drain screw () is open, you will lose fuel through drain hose (). - Close the hood (\rightarrow page 185). - The indicator lamp does not go out after draining: drain the fuel filter again. - The indicator lamp does not go out after the second draining: consult a qualified specialist workshop.

-Freightliner Sprinter recommends that you have the fuel filter drained at a qualified specialist workshop.
+Mercedes-Benz recommends that you have the fuel filter drained at a qualified specialist work-shop.